 In other words, an absolute five-star as far as noise is concerned.
 Just like portability.

 Am I using a sensible phrase?
 What I mean is, how long does it take for the Starke Living Air Purifier to “clean” a typical size room?

 Well, I don’t live or work in a toxic dumpsite, and I can’t see pollutants, and so I have to resort to a … cigarette test.
 After a shameful puff in my bathroom (around 3m square), I left the unit on at automatic fan speed and rechecked 5 minutes later.
 The burning smell was mostly gone, mostly.
 The air purity indicator had also returned to green.

 Going by this crude experiment, I dare say the purifier wouldn’t need more than half an hour (?) to do its magic with a typical bedroom?
 If I interpreted the official website right, I believe this is thanks to the 360-degree air circulation ability.

 I have to repeat this once more.
 The star selling point of the Starke Living Air Purifier is its portability.

-And despite its compact size, most functions that I expect from an air purifier are available, with controls easy enough to figure out.
+And despite its compact size, most functions that I’d expect from an air purifier are available, with controls easy enough to figure out.

 If any, I think the only downside is that it takes a while to charge.
 (According to the documentation, 7 hours for a full charge) Luckily, it doesn’t appear that power-hungry too.
 On auto mode, I used it for an hour and the battery level dropped less than 10 percent.

 My summary: for SGD 150/-, this is definitely a worthwhile addition to anyone’s home.
-Or workplace.
+Or workspace.
+Especially a shared workspace.